jidongbsu/cs452-web-server/README.md

 sys	0m0.021s
 ```

-And we can see that to satisfy these 4 requests, in total it takes about 20 seconds.
+And we can see that to satisfy these 4 http requests, in total it takes the server about 20 seconds.

 2. When running the multiple-threaded web server, we expect to get results similar to this: